 With a strong history dating back over 150 years, Ravine Vineyard Estate offers guests an experience of tours, tastings, and rich heritage.
 This fifth-generation family farm is also home to the organic vineyards used for their delicious wine and is located in the quaint town of St. Davids.

 7. Konzelmann Estate Winery

 The Konzelmann Estate Winery has a history dating back to 1893 with a great location in Niagara-on-the-Lake, Konzelmann Estate Winery’s history dates back to 1893.
-As Niagara’s only lakefront winery, Konzelmann offers visitors stunning views of Lake Ontario and luscious vineyards.
+In fact, Konzelmann is Niagara’s only lakefront winery, offering visitors stunning views of Lake Ontario and luscious vineyards.
 Don’t forget to sample their famous peach wine before heading out!